Data Enhancement to Refine, Improve and Enhance Data

-Lower range: For example, 60 percent and below, where matches are automatically refused
+- Lower range: For example, 60 percent and below, where matches are automatically refuse

 Once a match is deemed correct, the additional information provided by the reference source can be used to enrich the existing data.
 Enriched data describes valuable data relevant to the problem and situation at hand.
 Enrichment should serve a purpose, to segment the data or enhance analysis to maximise the ROI from the data enrichment activities.

 Data Enrichment helps standardise data to suit data quality needs to create a refined, improved, and enhanced data grouping.
 Data enrichment isn’t a task that is done once in an organization.
 It’s an ongoing process to ensure that data remains viable and has value for your organization.
 With that said, it’s crucial to make sure data is up to date and is continuously enriched either in real time or in a data warehouse.

 Delivering high-quality and complete data can be a challenge for businesses.
 There are three types of data enrichment that are most common.